-Ballet Nebraska began as a grassroots organization in 2009 and has steadily grown into a key cultural asset in the region.
-The people behind Ballet Nebraska have given their lifeblood for the past decade, and have created a wonderful professional company that the community can be proud of.
+American Midwest Ballet began as Ballet Nebraska, a grassroots organization in 2009, and has steadily grown into a key cultural asset in the region.
+The people behind American Midwest Ballet have given their lifeblood for the past decade, and have created a wonderful professional company that the community can be proud of.

-An operating support campaign is also underway to strengthen core operations by investing in staff and dancer infrastructure.
-The company is grateful to its many supporters who are making this possible, including major operating gifts from the Iowa West Foundation, the Fred and Eve Simon Charitable Foundation, the Richard Brooke Foundation, the Holland Foundation, the Peter Kiewit Foundation, and the Nebraska Arts Council..
+For the past three years, the company has been running an operating support campaign to strengthen core operations by investing in staff and dancer infrastructure.
+The company is grateful to its many supporters who are making this possible, including major operating gifts from the Iowa West Foundation, the Fred and Eve Simon Charitable Foundation, the Richard Brooke Foundation, the Holland Foundation, the Peter Kiewit Foundation, and the Nebraska Arts Council.

 Who is making this possible?

 Pottawattamie Arts, Culture and Entertainment (PACE) is an Iowa West Foundation Initiative.
 In partnership with the nonprofit organization PACE, the Iowa West Foundation announced plans for the new arts center in August 2016.
-The initiative will transform the empty Harvester II Building into a destination for art, theater, and entertainment.
+The initiative has transformed the empty Harvester II Building into a destination for art, theater, and entertainment.

-Funding for the $26.8M project is in the final stages of the campaign.
-Leadership gifts include a $9M gift from the Iowa West Foundation, a $2M gift from Ted and Polly Hoff, a $1M gift from Polina and Bob Schlott, a $1M grant from Enhance Iowa and additional major gifts from regional foundations along with the generous support of many community members..
+Leadership gifts for this $26.8M project include a $9M gift from the Iowa West Foundation, a $2M gift from Ted and Polly Hoff, a $1M gift from Polina and Bob Schlott, a $1M grant from Enhance Iowa and additional major gifts from regional foundations along with the generous support of many community members.

-The new arts center will provide a state-of-the-art facility that will allow the ballet to consolidate its rehearsal, costume and scenic construction, and administrative functions under one roof.
-It also will give the company access to a fully-equipped onsite theater, the Polina and Bob Schlott Performing Arts Center.
-This will create a number of logistical efficiencies for the company, which currently juggles the challenges of working in various borrowed spaces.
+The new arts center provides a state-of-the-art facility that allows the ballet to consolidate its rehearsal, costume and scenic construction, and administrative functions under one roof.
+It also gives the company access to a fully-equipped onsite theater, the Polina and Bob Schlott Performing Arts Center.
+This creates a number of logistical efficiencies for the company, which until recently juggled the challenges of working in various borrowed spaces.

-All of these improvements will help us be more efficient and productive.
-They will let us concentrate even more of our energy on our primary mission: bringing high-quality ballet to the region..
+All of these improvements help us be more efficient and productive.
+They will let us concentrate even more of our energy on our primary mission: bringing high-quality ballet to the region.

-Not at all.
+Not at all!
 We’ll still be performing at the Orpheum Theater, collaborating with Joslyn Art Museum, and working with our community partners including Omaha Performing Arts, Omaha Symphony, Opera Omaha, Omaha Public Schools, and numerous social service agencies.
-We’ve been active in both Nebraska and Iowa from the very beginning, and the new center will help us maintain and strengthen our activities on both sides of the river..
+We’ve been active in both Nebraska and Iowa from the very beginning, and the new center helps us maintain and strengthen our activities on both sides of the river..

 What changes can audiences expect to see?

-Any changes you’ll see will be positive.
-While the Hoff Family Arts and Culture Center is in development, we’ll keep operating as we have been while focusing on strengthening our staff and dancer infrastructure.
-Once the new arts center is completed, we’ll move in and start benefiting from its facilities.
+Any changes you’ll see are positive.
 You can expect to see even more beautiful costumes and sets at our performances in both Omaha and Council Bluffs.
-And we’ll be able to be part of the exciting interdisciplinary and community programs that the center will host with us, other partners, and the community..
+And we are able to be part of the exciting interdisciplinary and community programs that the center will host with us, other partners, and the community..

 Who else is involved?